2k-lxst/PingTester/README.md

-# Pingtester
+# PingTester
-Pingtester is a Free and Open-source Application for Measuring Ping (Latency).
+PingTester is a Free and Open-source Application for Measuring Ping (Latency).

 # How to Download It?
 Firstly, Go to https://github.com/CentralShorts/PingTester Then Click on the Green Button That Says "Code".
 Next Click on "Download Zip".
 The File Will Then Be Downloaded as a Zip File.
 Open the File and Extract It.
 Just Click on "Pingtester.bat".